Does an electric car have to pass the same MOT test?

-Like any car registered in the UK, an EV must pass an MOT once it reaches three years old.
-From then onwards, it’s subject to the same annual test as a petrol or diesel vehicle.
+Like any car registered in the United Kingdom, an EV must pass an MOT once it reaches three years old.
+From then on, it will be subject to the same annual test as a petrol or diesel vehicle.

-OK, so the test isn’t exactly the same.
-For a start, an electric car doesn’t need to pass an exhaust emissions test, because it produces no localised carbon dioxide (CO2).
-An EV won’t trouble the noise test’s decibel meter either, so that’s another thing you needn’t worry about.
+The same?
+OK, not exactly.
+For starters, an electric car doesn’t need to pass an exhaust emissions test, because it produces no localised carbon dioxide (CO2).
+An EV won’t trouble the noise test’s decibel meter either, so that’s another thing not to worry about.
+The test takes less time, as there is no fuel system or exhaust for the mechanic to inspect.

-Unfortunately, despite this simpler test, there’s no price reduction for an electric car – so you’ll be charged anything up to the maximum fee of £54.85 for an MOT test.
-Some garages offer cheaper rates, however, particularly if the test is booked as part of an annual service.
+Unfortunately, despite this simpler test, there is no price reduction for an electric car – so you’ll be charged anything up to the maximum fee of £54.85 for an MOT test.
+Some garages offer cheaper rates, though, particularly if the test is booked as part of an annual service.

 According to the Driver and Vehicle Standards Agency (DVSA), around 40 percent of cars fail the MOT at the first attempt.
-However, around half of all faults could have been avoided by carrying out some basic pre-MOT checks.
+However, around half of all faults could be avoided by the driver carrying out some basic pre-MOT checks at home.

 What is checked during an electric car MOT?